howtographql/howtographql/content/frontend/angular-apollo/7-filtering-searching-the-list-of-links.md

 ### Preparing the Angular Components

-The search will be available under a new route and implemented in a new Angular component.
+The search will be available on a new route and implemented in a new Angular component.

 <Instruction>